wechuli/python/testing-python/notes.md

 ## Test Suite

 Test suite is a container that has a set of tests which helps testers in executing and reporting the test execution status.A test case can be added to multiple test suites and test plans.
 After creating a test plan, test suites are created which in turn can have any number of tests.
+A test suite is a collection of test cases, test suites, or both.
+It is used to aggregate tests that should be executed together.

-### Text Fixture
+### Test Fixture

 A software test fixture sets up the system fo the testing process by providing it with all the necessary code to initialize it, thereby satisfying whatever preconditions there may be.
 An example could be loading up a database with knwon parameters from a customer site before running your test.
+A test fixture represents the preparation needed to perform one or more tests an any associate cleanup actions.
+This may involve, for example, creating temporary or proxy databases, directories or starting a server process.

+### Test case

+A test case is the individual unit of testing.
+It checks for a specific response to a particular set of inputs. `unittest` provides a base class, `TestCase`, which may be used to create new test cases.

+### test runner

+A test runner is a component which orchestrates the execution of tests and provides the outcome to the user.
+The runner may use a graphical interface, a textual interface, or return a special value to indicate the results of executing the tests.

 ### Three Parts of a Test